resurfemg-org/ReSurfEMG-dashboard/README.md

 N.B.
 The dist folder containing the executable file should be created and uploaded when a new release of the dashboard is created.

-## Linting work you want to add
+## Testing

-Build the environment in the `environment_lint.yml` and enter it.
+Linting tests are included in this project.
+Build the environment in the `pyproject.toml` and enter it.
 You should then be able to use the `python setup.py lint` command.
 With care in the proper situation you may also use the `--fast` option.